outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

 ## Concept Operations

+  - this is the set of core conceptual math operations between concepts

+  I. combine (add)

+    1. merge with override/backup/overlap rules
+      "power merged with information" =>
+        "power as an input to information" => "powerful position can use information at increased scale & impact" "information as an input to power" => "insights" (can continue merging with each object interacting with the other & its attributes/types/rules)

+    2. collide (compete for position)
+      "power or information" => "is power different from information in this context" => "do other objects enable functionality, beyond information, or is information the key enabler"

+    3. intersection (retain common components)
+      "common components of power & information" => "enablement, context, control, dependence, responsibility"

+    4. union (retain all components)
+      "power and information" => "multiple power types, creating a backup system of control if one power source fails"

+  II. reduce (find, filter, subtract)

+    - x without y
+      - "power without information" => "information-derivation method", "power from non-information source", "limited power"

+  III. apply (expand, group, iterate, multiply)

+    - apply to another (x * y)
+      - "balance of power" = "symmetry between input & output dependencies"

+    - apply to itself (x ^ n)
+      - "power of power" => "the enabler of enabling" => "input", "abstraction", "coordination"

+  IV. standardize (simplify, compare, divide)

+    - x standardized by y
+      - "power standardized by power" =>
+        "power explained by power" =>
+        "explain power using only objects in power definition (input/output/objects)" => "enabling happens from providing inputs to a high proportion of other objects or to very important objects (having important, causative, or many connections)" =>
+        "high ratio or symmetry of power object outputs: important object inputs or high causation ratio" (given that important objects can be powerful just because they enable many other objects, even if they dont provide all of the inputs of other objects)

+## Problem Solving Operations

   I. Match problem & solution using definition & standardization, applying increasing limits until problem & solution match

     - get a problem, standardize & define it: